Seo Tips

 Travel Knowledge

 Noted author and economist Paul Pilzer brought to light ‘planned obsolescence’ in his book “God Wants You To Be Rich.”
-He speaks of the demise of carburetors to pave the way for fuel injection.
-Of the demise of the LP record and the 8-track to give way to the cassette, and then on to the CD.
+He speaks of the demise of carburetors to pave the way for fuel injection, the demise of the LP record and the 8-track to give way to the cassette, and then on to the CD.

 And so it will be with the internet and internet marketing.
 It isn’t the relationship of instant internet marketing to the offsetting stockpile of products necessary to supply that marketing.
 It’s the internet use and the marketing itself.
 To paint you a point of reference for this prediction, I want you to picture a medium-sized town where the local manufacturing plant, or ‘the mill,’ pulled out of town.
 The plant was the lifeblood of the community.
-The associated service industries were there to give the wage earners and their families a place to spend their money.
+The associated service industries were there to give the wage earners and their families a place to spend money.
 To buy the goods and to improve their stations in life.

 We’re all talking about it to no end.
 But are there any actual sales?
 For the original product, or for the many, many offshoots that almost instantly try to jump on the bandwagon?
 There sure is a ‘buzz’ about it.
 And buzz means sales!
 Right?

 Social media is blossoming into the ‘talker not.’
 News pages have to have a social media presence so we can talk about the stories.
-Corporations have to have a social media presence to talk about their products and thus build brand awareness.
+Corporations must have a social media presence to talk about their products and thus build brand awareness.
 Individuals have a social media presence to talk about themselves, and we can see – them.
 It is all about ‘them’ in social media.

 Article factories are being penalized.
-The kind that reviews and reports on a product or service just to sell you that item or generate ad revenue from page hits.
+The kind that reviews and reports on a product or service to sell you that item or generate ad revenue from page hits.
 If you don’t have a product, you’re not in business.
 You’re just talking about it.
 And while that may garner you a certain income, the tides are turning against you being famous for just ‘talking about it’.
 The blurred lines that exist today will soon become crystal clear.
-Social media will be, indeed that, a social platform.
+Social media will be, indeed, a social platform.
 The business will emerge again as a traditional, albeit electronic, business.
 Those who like to talk about it will be content to have a platform where they can talk all they want.

 Related posts